Upgrading or Downgrading Deadline¶

 If you don’t have Automatic Upgrades / Downgrades enabled, you will have to upgrade or downgrade these applications manually, which involves running the Client Installer on the appropriate machines.
 See the Client Installation Guide for more information.

-This process is actually identical for Pulse, Balancer, Proxy Server, and Forwarder, so let’s use the Pulse panel as an example.
+This process is actually identical for the Pulse, Balancer, and Forwarder, so let’s use the Pulse panel as an example.
 Right-click on the Pulse instance in the list and select Remote Control Pulse -> Pulse Commands -> Restart Pulse.
 Note that if you don’t see the Remote Control menu, you will have to enter Super User Mode from the Tools menu.
 This sends a remote command to the Launcher running on the remote machine to restart Pulse, which will trigger the upgrade.
 After Pulse has been restarted, you can check the Version column in the Pulse panel to confirm that it’s now running the new version.

-You can repeat this process for the Balancer, Proxy Server, and Forwarder as necessary.
+You can repeat this process for the Balancer, and Forwarder as necessary.
 For the Web Service though, you’ll notice that there isn’t a panel in the Monitor for it.
 Currently, the only way to update the Web Service is to run the Client Installer on the machine that it’s running on.